 You can also follow the Nativity Scene Tour to admire the wooden, living, or craft nativity scenes set up in the Episcopal Palace and in the shop windows on rue des Juifs.

 Day two begins with a tour of Strasbourg’s picture-postcard Petite France quarter, before the markets open at 11 am.
 Start at the Vauban Dam and its famous panoramic terrace, then stroll along Quai de la Petite France, cross the small swing bridge on the left until you reach Place Grimmeissen and discover the alternative Christmas tree.

 Next, head towards Place Saint-Thomas to admire the Saint-Thomas Church – known locally as the Protestant Cathedral.

 And if you’re hungry, take your pick from one of the many restaurants that line the Grand’Rue.

-Amble along the water’s edge, cross the Ill and pop into the Alsatian Museum, taking a journey through local poplar traditions.
+Amble along the water’s edge, cross the Ill and pop into the Alsatian Museum, taking a journey through local popular traditions.
 After exploring the museum, admire the illuminations along Rue du Vieux-Marché-aux-Poissons and Rue des Grandes-Arcades as night falls.
-Make your way to Place Kléber, a magical, sparkling scene that houses the Christmas Tree and the Village of Sharing (Village du Partage).
+Make your way to Place Kléber, a magical, sparkling scene that houses the Great Christmas Tree and the Village of Sharing (Village du Partage).

 Spend your evening marvelling at the Christmas lights in the Carré d’Or quarter.
 You can also join one of the walking tours run by the Tourist Office, every evening at 6 pm (the night watchman tour is a particular favourite).